CASE STUDY

 Early Momentum Toward Long-Term Culture Change

-Although this engagement was recently completed, early indicators point to renewed energy, stronger alignment, and a clear commitment to building a culture of collaboration, accountability, and enterprise leadership within the legal division.
+Although this engagement was recently completed, early indicators point to renewed energy, stronger alignment, and a clear commitment to building a culture of collaboration, mutual accountability, and enterprise leadership within the legal division.